Professors Goloubeva and Williams

 MATHEMATICS III - DIFFERENTIAL EQUATIONS

 This class is a basic course in differential equations.
 It starts with classification of differential equations.
 It continues with the discussion of ordinary differential equations (ODEs), starting with first order ordinary differential equations.
 The concepts of direction fields, boundary, and initial value problems are introduced.
-Several methods of solution of first order ODEs are considered.
-It is emphasized that each method is applicable to a certain subclass of first order equations.
+Several methods of solution of first-order ODEs are considered.
+It is emphasized that each method is applicable to a certain subclass of first-order equations.
 The topics covered include methods of solutions of linear equations, separable equations, homogeneous and exact equations, Bernoulli and autonomous equations.
-The main methods under discussion are the method of integrating factors, variation of parameters, method of separation of variables.
+The main methods under discussion are the integration of factors, variation of parameters, and separation of variables.
 The idea of approximating a solution by numerical computation is introduced in the discussion of Euler’s method.

-The course continues with a discussion of the general theory and methods of solution of second and n-th order ordinary differential equations.
+The course continues with a discussion of the general theory and methods of solution of second and nth order ordinary differential equations.
 Conditions for the existence and uniqueness of the solution are analyzed.
-Substantial attention is given to methods of solution of second order differential equations with constant coefficients.
-Methods under discussion are the method of reduction of order, the method of undetermined coefficients, the variation of parameters method, the method of series solutions, and the method of Laplace transform.
+Substantial attention is given to methods of solution of second-order differential equations with constant coefficients.
+Methods under discussion are the reduction of order, undetermined coefficients, the variation of

 MATHEMATICS IV - ADVANCED ENGINEERING MATHEMATICS

 There are essentially three separate components of the course.
 The first component involves a discussion of multiple integrals and vector calculus.
-This material can best be described as the mathematics that is needed to study fluids.
+This material can best be described as the mathematics needed to study fluids.
 The course covers the theory of vector-valued functions.
 Multiple integrals are covered extensively.
 Emphasis is placed on transformation of space/coordinates and the role of the Jacobian.
-The concepts of vector and scalar fields, curl and divergence are introduced from a very physical point of view.
-Line and surface integrals are discussed.
-The three major theorems of vector calculus, Green’s theorem, Stoke’s theorem and the Divergence (Gauss’) theorem are covered.
+The concepts of vector and scalar fields, curl, and divergence are introduced from a very physical point of view, as are line and surface integrals.
+The three major theorems of vector calculus - Green’s theorem, Stoke’s theorem, and the Divergence (Gauss’) theorem - are covered.
 A strong emphasis is placed on physical interpretation.
 This material is highly visual and makes extensive use of Maple to illustrate the concepts.

 The second component of this class involves complex variables.
 This component covers the basic arithmetic and geometry of the complex number system.
 Then the calculus of functions of complex numbers is studied, including the Cauchy-Riemann equations and the implications for harmonic functions.
 Complex exponential, trigonometric, and logarithmic functions are defined and studied.
 There is a brief treatment of conformal mapping.
 In addition, standard integral procedures are discussed.